 Despite the documented effectiveness of segmentation, only 23 percent of CMOs feel they are producing the right information for the right audience and delivering it at the right time.

 Deploying an integrated agency (or multiple agencies) with multi-channel skills could be the secret sauce within your company’s successful path to growth, at any stage.
 Play to the needs of your audiences and put a laser focus on each channel.
 This can include a blend of paid, earned and owned efforts, with the right balance and agility for each program.

 If your team lacks experience in these marketing channels, you might be missing out.
-In fact, brands generate a 650 percent ROI for every dollar invested in influencer marketing (source: Tomoson).
+In fact, 94% of those who used influencer marketing believed the tactic to be effective.
 Is your team agile enough to jump on lucrative marketing channels?
 If not, it might be time to reassess.

 The world of PR has changed, especially in terms of how, when and where we communicate.
 This has opened up a new world for PR, quite literally.
 Regardless of location, a firm, a team and/or individual can have a major impact on a company’s global PR strategy.

 Thought leadership and influencer marketing are uniquely suited to global efforts.
 Local reporters and influencers know these markets better than anyone.
 These strategies can jump-start developing relationships.

 There may be other differences to accommodate.
 For example, there are more paid media placements and fewer earned opportunities in some countries.
 Or, perhaps there are fewer financial trade publications in one market compared to another.
 These factors should impact the PR metrics being set – as one region might have a higher likelihood of success simply based on the opportunities that exist.